Whale Watching Mirissa Sri Lanka : My Whale watching experience

 Even getting up at 5am didn’t put me off doing a whale watching trip as I thought at least I get to see the sun rise too which was beautiful even through tired eyes.

-The Port of Mirrssa
+Whale watching from The Port of Mirissa

 The port in Mirissa was packed with different size fishing boats, we were told how the bigger boats go out for weeks at a time but the little boats will only go out for the day.